pragyaai/ndna/_llm/FAQ.md

 This comparison reveals how different models prioritize aspects like alignment efficiency versus latent exploration—insights that remain hidden in scalar output scores.

-## How do nDNA comparisons across models help in selecting models for specific downstream tasks?
+✶ **How do nDNA comparisons across models help in selecting models for specific downstream tasks?**

-The **nDNA Cartography** provides geometric signatures of models' latent reasoning styles, which can inform task suitability beyond output metrics.
+➠ The **nDNA Cartography** provides geometric signatures of models' latent reasoning styles, which can inform task suitability beyond output metrics.
 For tasks requiring deep compositional reasoning, models with higher latent curvature and longer thermodynamic lengths may be preferable, as these signal richer semantic reconfiguration:

 $$\mathcal{L}^{(m)} \gg \mathcal{L}^{(n)} \quad \Rightarrow \quad \text{Model } m \text{ invests more latent effort}$$